 The rumors were true.
-Uber’s making the leap from the smartphone in your pocket to the wallet in, well, your other pocket.
+Uber’s made the leap from the smartphone in your pocket to the wallet in, well, your other pocket.

-The ride-hailing company has teamed up with Barclaycard, the credit card division of UK-based Barclays PLC, to launch what is shaping up to be an excellent no-fee rewards credit card for millennials, urbanites and business travelers alike.
-The new offering, dubbed the Uber Visa Card, will be available nationwide Nov.
-2.
+The ride-hailing company teamed up with Barclays, the credit card division of UK-based Barclays PLC, to launch an excellent no-fee rewards credit card for millennials, urbanites and business travelers alike.
+The new offering, dubbed the Uber Visa Card, became available nationwide Nov.
+2, 2017.

 - Annual fee